Across the Lake Swim

 History of the Swim

 The Skaha Lake Ultra Swim started in 1985 by local sports legend Steve King as a complement to the Ultra International Triathlon, which the next year became an official Ironman.
+Steve King will continue the tradition by announcing at the event.

 - Sponsors